 Everybody uses email.
-The problem with most people's inbox when it comes to task management is in how they use it.
+The problem with most people's inboxes when it comes to task management is how they use it.
 If you're one of those people who has 14,000 unread messages in your inbox with many more messages in various stages of read/replied/ignored, you are failing at managing your contacts properly.

 For me, I work to achieve what's known as "Inbox Zero."
 I rarely get even close but I'm constantly trying to clean out my inbox.
 As I mentioned in the intro paragraph to the task management section, just checking off to-dos isn't always proper task management.
 With email, this is very true.
-We'll discuss CRM's later but for pure email usage, it's important that you have a system in place that reminds you to followup with your contacts.
+We'll discuss CRM's later but for pure email usage, it's important that you have a system in place that reminds you to follow up with your contacts.

 Gmail, Google's email program, recently added the option to remind you about an email later.
 This is the perfect followup system that both allows you to file an email away for now and reminds you of that same email at a chosen later date.